September Beekeeping UK – Feeding, Varroa and Winter Prep

 A strong syrup around 2:1 sugar to water, or a ready-made autumn syrup, is ideal.
 Use a rapid feeder and offer larger feeds rather than frequent small amounts to reduce robbing risk.

 If you have already applied an effective, approved treatment and mite levels are low, you may not need another full treatment in September.
-However, you should continue to monitor drops and look out for signs of varroa-related stress.
+However, you should continue with post-treatment checks, monitor drops and look out for signs of varroa-related stress or poor colony health after treatment.

 Remove queen excluders before winter so the cluster can move freely through the hive.
 Leaving an excluder on can result in the queen being left behind when bees move up onto stores in cold weather.